-Some people qualify for an exemption to the fee, based on income or other factors.
+Some people qualify for an exemption from the fee, based on income or other factors.

 You’re considered covered if you have Medicare, Medicaid, CHIP, any job-based plan, any plan you bought yourself, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage.